JoelMon/pyTalkManager/README.md

 Visit the
 [installation section](https://github.com/TheoDevelopers/pyTalkManager/wiki/installation)
-at our wiki for installation instructions.
+in our wiki for installation instructions.

 ##Open Source